 Using the Hero Component

-One of the options when creating modals and slideouts is the "hero" component.
-On a landing page, a hero is a large, captivating headline image (often, but not always with a bold header overlaid), that relates to the text beneath.
+One available option when creating your Modals and Slideouts, is the "hero" component.
+On a landing page a hero is a large, captivating headline image (often, but not always with a bold header overlaid), that relates to the text beneath.

 When adding a hero to your modals and slideouts, you may want to keep these things in mind to help them look great: